mahmoudimus/ac/docs/public/modules/jira/jiraProjectAdminTabPanels.md

-Capabilities bean for Jira ProjectAdmin Tab Pages.
-The capability JSON looks like
+Module bean for Jira ProjectAdmin Tab Pages.
+The module JSON looks like
 <p>
 <pre>
 "jiraProjectAdminTabPanels": [{